We feel the Tervuren is a “special dog”.

 The Belgian Tervuren, however, is certainly not a dog for everyone.
 Temperamentally, they are very possessive of their loved ones and extremely demanding of your attention – they want you to do things with them and love to be taught.
 Because of this, if they are not given regular time by you, they are apt to invent their own entertainment, which may not be what you would chose them to do.
 They are an active dog, as the breed standard states: “Always in motion unless under command.”
 But for those who like to have a dog to do things with, they may well find the Tervuren fits the bill.

 In the same way, space requirements vary with individual dogs.
 Some dogs can adjust happily to apartment life, but most Tervuren require a fair amount of exercise, play, and some training to stay happy and healthy.
-A quick trip out to the curb twice a day probably isn't enough.
+A quick trip out to the curb twice a day isn’t enough.

 Ask yourself a lot of other questions, too.
 Does the size fit your needs?
 How about the temperament?
 How about the coat?
 Tervuren shed once or twice a year, and are easy to keep groomed – a thorough brushing once or twice a week will generally keep them looking good.
 If you can’t abide dog hair even occasionally, however, then you shouldn’t be considering a dog of this breed.